vcaravani/infovis-final-project/README.md

 In src/components there is ForceGraphClass.js class which manages the state and the rendering of the <div> containing the graph created with d3 in ForceGraphGenerator.js by runForceGraph function.
 ForceGraphClass.js call runForceGraph function on component mount, updating the graph is the task of d3 and not of React.

-In a nutshell it is a wrapper that allows the passage of the data relating to the current track to the d3 code.
+In a nutshell ForceGraphClass is a wrapper that allows the passage of the data relating to the current track to the d3 code in ForceGraphGenerator.js module.

 ### Visulization

-The main object of the project is the visualization of the graph of related artists.
+The main goal of the project is the visualization of the graph of related artists.
 Based on the current listening, requests are made to the Spotify Web Api to access depth-2-related (relatd of related).

 The requests to the Spotify Web Api lead to the creation of a graph through a data structure {'nodes': [...],' links: [...]}, where there is a node for each artist and a link between nodes for each correlation relationship.